Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 Buddhahood9 and therefore it is used to designate the Buddha before the time of his "perfection".
 While he sat under the holy

 Bodhi-tree, Mára wanted to strike him in the back but the radiant beauty of the Bodhisat dazzled Mára's eyes and so restrained his movements.
-He tried now to destroy
+He tried now to

-Bodhisat remained in undisturbed peace and became as clear as the midday sun.
+which the Bodhisat remained in undisturbed peace and became as clear as the midday sun.

 hen Mára provoked a terrible thunderstorm but neither lightning accompanied by

 roaring thunder nor floods could harm the Bodhisat.
-He was merely refreshed as if by a light shower and his happy smile was like the silver light of the full moon in
+He was merely refreshed as if by a light shower and his happy smile was like the silver light of the full moon

-a cloudless sky.
+in a cloudless sky.
 Mára seized stones and rocks which he cast at the Bodhi-tree, in an attempt to smash to pieces the one who was seeking the Buddhahood.
 He flung

 sharp swords and pointed arrows so that they rained down around the Bodhisat; but all of them were transformed into buds and blossoms, or into garlands of flowers,

 which fell like friendly floral tributes at his feet.
-The face of the Bodhisat now resembled a golden mirror, in which was reflected his deep composure; it shone as
+The face of the Bodhisat now resembled a golden mirror, in which was reflected his deep composure; it shone

-clearly as the flower petals of a water-lily.
+as clearly as the flower petals of a water-lily.
 Mára wanted to destroy him by fire; but the burning coals, which should have burned him, were transformed in the

-proximity of the Bodhi-tree into precious ruby stones; the glowing ashes became fragrant sandalwood powder; the white-hot sand became pearls; the smoke, which should
+proximity of the Bodhi-tree into precious ruby stones; the glowing ashes became fragrant sandalwood powder; the white-hot sand became pearls; the smoke, which

-have surrounded him in darkness and choked him, was dispersed by his shining appearance like morning mist by the rising sun.
+should have surrounded him in darkness and choked him, was dispersed by his shining appearance like morning mist by the rising sun.

 ára now ordered his entire army against the Bodhisat.
 He mounted his elephant,